I pretty much won the lotto or rather my parents did…

 But I understand their concern.
 First generation immigrants come from a world of less opportunities to a world full of opportunities.
 Why waste that opportunity on risky things?

 When you grow up poor in a third world country – the dream is to simply have a job, a stable one, so you can feed your family and have a house.
 It’s about meeting the basic needs.

 I had a relative tell me once when I was in college…

 “I don’t do anything at work.
 All my employees do everything.
 I get paid 6 figures.
 Why are you wasting your time with Marketing and music?”

 It’s hard to argue that rationale with an immigrant.
 He’s got a stable job.
 He’s making money.
-He was I fact living the American dream.
+He was in fact living the American dream.
 He was sharing his success story with me.
-It was a solid argument.
-I couldn’t really argue.
+It was a solid argument and I couldn’t argue it.
+But it bothered me.

-Having seen the Phillipines first hand – living there and seeing the everyday hustle – I understood where he was coming from.
+Having seen the Phillipines first hand, living there and seeing the everyday struggle and hustle – I understood where he was coming from.
 He went from a hard life to an easy life.

 But, something about it just didn’t ring true to me though.